- In 2020, the Netherlands spent 2.29% of GDP on R&D.

 Development of R&D funded by business

 The indicator shows the size of R&D funding by the business sector, expressed as a percentage of GDP.
 There are differences between countries in terms of the R&D intensity of business funding.
-Dutch business funding comes just below the EU-15 average.
+Dutch business funding is below OECD level, but above EU-27.
 Our data publication on R&D-expenditure by source of funds shows that it is also below that of most reference countries.

 Development of R&D funded by government

 The figure below shows the development is government funded R&D, as percentage of GDP.
-Government funding for R&D hovers around the EU and OECD-averages.
-The OECD-average shows a declining trend over the periode from 2011 onwards.
+Government funding for R&D is just above the EU and OECD-averages.
 The data publication about R&D expenditure funded by the government and business enterprises shows that there are considerable differences between countries in terms of government funded R&D intensity.

 Business funding of R&D at public knowledge institutions